alldaygzchen/angularOld/readme.md

 ```

 - Changes occur in a subscription, so Angular checks for updates in properties and renders the template accordingly.
-- Changes occur without any observable or event context, and since the reference remains the same, Angular does not detect any change to trigger an update.
 - the observable does not have initial value

 ```